robergwillian/robergwillian/README.md

 <p>Bilingual (English/Portuguese) full stack dev living out of Tubarão, Santa Catarina, in Brazil.
 Computer network graduate, but have a passion for web development, specially frontend.
 I have been working with web development for the last 10 years.
 I'm always learning</p>

-🌱 I’m currently learning NodeJs, React, React-Native
+🌱 I’m currently working with NodeJs, React, React-Native

  <div>
   <a href="https://github.com/robergwillian">